Adenoscan (Adenosine)

 Storage

-Adenoscan is stored in the pharmacy or on the hospital ward.
-It is kept in a cool, dry place where the temperature stays below 25°C and is not refrigerated.
+Adenoscan should be stored in a cool, dry place below 25°C and should not be refrigerated.

 Overdose Information